yf-liu/yf-liu.github.io/_posts/2018-11-23-Classical-Limit/2018-11-23-Classical-Limit.md

 to-do list:

 - [ ] Is Spin angular momentum a quadratic term?
+If so what does position and moment operator in Spin mean?

 References